ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

-# Templates for SOAR Cases
+## Templates for SOAR Cases
-It may necessary to modify the templates used to create or close SOAR cases based on a customer's required custom fields in SOAR.
+It may be necessary to modify the templates used to create, update, or close SOAR cases based on your required custom fields in SOAR.

-This is especially relevant if you have required custom close fields that need to be filled when closing a case in SOAR.
+This is especially relevant if you have required custom _close_ fields that need to be filled when closing a case in SOAR.
 If that is the case, be sure to implement a custom `close_case_template` and reference those required close fields in the template.

 When overriding the template in App Host, specify the file path for each file as `/var/rescircuits`.

-Below are the default templates used which can be copied, modified and used with app_config's `soar_create_case_template`, `soar_update_case_template`, and `soar_close_case_template` settings to override the default templates.
+Below are the default templates used which can be copied, modified, and used with app_config's `soar_create_case_template`, `soar_update_case_template`, and `soar_close_case_template` settings to override the default templates.
 To see the fields available, checkout the output of the `Get Findings` function.
 There you will find all the fields that are made available to the poller when creating, updating, and closing findings.